Mkk1313/recipe-rating-inference-and-prediction/README.md

 **Response Variable:** `avg_rating`
 - This represents the average of all user ratings for a recipe
-- I chose this because it's a key metric of recipe quality and user satisfaction
+- Chosen because it's a key metric of recipe quality and user satisfaction
-- It's more stable than individual ratings since it aggregates multiple user opinions
+- More stable than individual ratings since it aggregates multiple user opinions

 **Evaluation Metric:** Root Mean Squared Error (RMSE)
 - Chosen over MAE because RMSE penalizes large errors more heavily
 - Since ratings are on a 1-5 scale, we want to avoid predictions that are way off
 - RMSE is in the same units as our target (rating points)
-- Also reporting R² to understand the proportion of variance explained
+- Also reporting R² to understand proportion of variance explained

 **Information Available at Time of Prediction:**